Goshpi Avari

 Goshpi Avari is a Pakistani Asian Games gold medalist in sailing.
 She won the medal with her husband, Byram, at the 1982 Games.
 She was the first and, until 2010, the only Pakistani woman to have won a gold medal at a major international competition.

 Family

 Goshpi Avari and Byram have three children together, including Xerxes, also an Asian Games competitor for Pakistan.
-She is Parsi.
+Xerxes Avari was named in the Pakistan sailing squad for the 2006 Asian Games in the International 470 class and also competed in the 2010 Asian Games.

 Sailing

 Avari won a gold medal in enterprise class yachting at the 1982 Asian Games in New Delhi, India, where she was the only female competitor in the sport.